Military MBA Candidates: What to Look for in an MBA Program

 1. Opportunity to gain real world experience.
 Your military background has taught you that real learning often takes place directly in the field through hands-on experiences.
 Consider programs that provide you with ample opportunity to apply what you’re learning in the classroom to real-world business challenges.
 Programs with rigorous experiential learning opportunities will give you the depth of professional experiences needed to hit the ground running faster and make you more competitive in the MBA job placement landscape.
 At the Carlson School of Management, for example, students gain valuable work experience through executing consulting projects for clients that include Fortune 500 companies, mission driven social ventures, startups, and everything in between, to managing a small capitalization growth fund and a fixed income fund that combine for an asset total of more than $38 million.

 2. Comprehensive support and resources.
 MBA programs recognize that military students bring with them unique leadership and team based experiences.
 The best MBA programs should also provide equally unique, well developed and comprehensive support for military students.
 Search for resources that include a network for military students, a military student club, dedicated staff for military students, and career services and advising specific to military students.
-Ask schools for specific examples of how they support their military students such as initiatives that veterans and servicemen and women to mentors, internships, and career coaching.
+Ask schools for specific examples of how they support their military students such as initiatives that match veterans and servicemen and women to mentors, internships, and career coaching.
 As a military student, you will have to talk about your military accomplishments in a way that individuals with limited military exposure will understand your competencies and scope quickly.
 Look for schools with the understanding and expertise to help students meaningfully translate your military experiences.

 3. Financial assistance.
 An MBA will be an investment in you and your career.
 You'll develop a broad, cross-functional perspective that prepares you to lead in any organization.
 Although it is important to evaluate MBA programs based on overall fit and ability to help you achieve your goals, financial support for military students will be an important part of your consideration.
 A number of programs will offer scholarship or fellowships for military students.
 At the Carlson School, all full-time MBA military candidates receive a $5,000 scholarship for each year of study upon admission, and can be eligible for additional military scholarships up to full tuition with stipend for living expenses.